openhive-network/wax-doc/src/appendix/diff-base-chain.md

 4. **Enhanced Manabar Calculation:**
    - Methods like `calculateCurrentManabarValueForAccount` and `calculateManabarFullRegenerationTimeForAccount` which fetch and calculate real-time blockchain account states directly from the network.

-### Practical Usage

-- **Offline Operations:** If you only need to work with the transaction data structures and not connect to the network (e.g., building, signing, and serializing transactions for later broadcast), the Base Interface suffices.
-- **Online Operations:** For operations that require real-time blockchain interactions (e.g., querying blockchain state, automatic TaPoS - Transaction as Proof of Stake handling, broadcasting transactions), the Chain Interface is necessary.

-In summary, choosing between the two interfaces depends on whether network interaction is required for your blockchain operations.
-Use `IWaxBaseInterface` for offline and core functionalities, and `IHiveChainInterface` for when you need real-time network connectivity and dynamic blockchain data management.